12 Fun Facts About Iceland

 10. Iceland has no standing army.

-The explosive geography of Iceland can strike fear into many foreigners' hearts but once you visit, you'll find that it’s unusually peaceful here.
+The explosive geography of Iceland can strike fear into many foreigners' hearts.
+Still, once you visit, you'll find it unusually peaceful here.

-Although Hollywood films depict Vikings as violent people, it’s unlikely you’ll experience or hear of any violent crime when you visit.
+Although Hollywood films depict Vikings as violent people, you'll unlikely experience or hear of any violent crime when you visit.

 Iceland is so peaceful that it has no standing army, navy, or air force.
 We are a country that believes in talking things through.